Frequently Asked Questions (and the answers) for graduate applicants

 What kind of image files do you accept for the portfolio?

 Images (jpeg), video (mov,wmv,flv) or PDF documents may all be uploaded.
-For good image quality and a fast upload, it is recommended that the image files be sized no larger than 1220px @ 72dpi, and video files kept under 60MB each.
+For good image quality and fast upload, it is recommended that the image files be sized no larger than 1220px @ 72dpi, and video files kept under 60MB each.
 Technical assistance is available at the SlideRoom help desk at http://slideroom.zendesk.com.

 If you cannot submit a portfolio via SlideRoom, contact the Office of Graduate Studies to make other arrangements.